JCMexplains/writing-for-success-2023/textbook.md

 As you conduct your research, make sure you document sources as you proceed.
-Follow the guidelines when you download images, video, or other media from the Internet or capture media from other sources.
+Follow the guidelines when you download images, video, or other media from the internet or capture media from other sources.
 Keep track of where you accessed the media and where you can find additional information about it.
 You may also provide a references page at the end of the presentation to cite not only media and images but also the